Yeti: Curse of the Snow Demon: Plot

 Sarah awakes next to two slumbering Yetis.
 The team digs a hole at one of the entrances to the cave, filling it with punji sticks, and Sarah finds them.
 However, the Yetis wake up and give chase.
 The group manages to get out of the cave, and the Yetis fall into the trap, trapping them.
 An avalanche ensues, sealing off the cave and killing one of the Yetis.
 After saying their goodbyes to the dead, the survivors hike for a while before setting up camp.
 One of the Yetis emerges from the avalanche and, though badly injured, pursues the survivors.

 The next morning, the survivors start hiking again.
 Ravin stops to "urinate" and eat some chocolate he hid; the Yeti appears before him.
 The survivors run, but the Yeti catches Ravin, biting off one of his ears.
 Fury attempts to save him but accidentally shoots and kills him.
 The Yeti quickly kills her and Sheppard as the team runs off.
 Peyton tackles the Yeti, and they roll off a cliff, and though Peyton grabs hold of a tree branch, the Yeti holds on to his leg.
 The rest of the team rescues Peyton by spearing the Yeti, causing it to fall to its death, and a nearby helicopter spots the four survivors and rescues them.
 Garcia wakes up alone in the snow; however, a Yeti arm punches through the snow, and his eventual fate is left ambiguous.

 Release

 The film was broadcast on the Syfy Channel on November 8, 2008.
 The film was released on DVD January 13, 2009.

+Reception

+Dread Central said, "A good beginning and a fun ending, but most of the film’s midsection just left me – dare I say it – cold."